Diary of a Madman (album)

-Diary of a Madman is the second studio album by British heavy metal vocalist Ozzy Osbourne.
-It was released in October 1981, and re-issued on CD on 22 August 1995.
+Diary of a Madman is the second studio album by the English heavy metal singer Ozzy Osbourne, released in October 1981.
 This is the last Osbourne studio album to feature guitarist Randy Rhoads and drummer Lee Kerslake.
 An altered version appeared in 2002 with the original bass and drum parts removed and re-recorded.
 In 2011, a Deluxe 30th Anniversary Edition was released with all original parts restored.
-To date, the album has sold over 3 million copies worldwide.
+To date, the album has sold over three million copies worldwide.

+Diary of a Madman was supported by the Diary of a Madman Tour, which began on November 5, 1981, and ended August 8, 1982, spanning Europe, North America, and Asia.
+On March 19, 1982, during the North American leg of the tour, Rhoads died in a plane crash in Leesburg, Florida; after a two-week break, the tour continued with guitarist Bernie Tormé performing several shows in place of Rhoads before in turn being replaced by Brad Gillis.

 Composition and recording

 Diary of a Madman is the final album recorded with late guitarist Randy Rhoads.
-Although bassist Rudy Sarzo and drummer Tommy Aldridge are credited in the liner notes and pictured on the inner sleeve for the American vinyl and cassette release and later CD re-issues, it was bassist Bob Daisley and drummer Lee Kerslake who performed all bass and drum parts on the original release.
+Although bassist Rudy Sarzo and drummer Tommy Aldridge are credited in the liner notes and pictured on the inner sleeve for the vinyl and cassette release and later CD re-issues, it was bassist Bob Daisley and drummer Lee Kerslake who performed all bass and drum parts on the original release.
 Aldridge has stated of the album, "I think it's pretty obvious that it's not my drumming on that album.
 I have never taken credit for that recording and have always given Lee Kerslake, whenever asked or interviewed, the credit he rightly deserves."

 Daisley provided significant contributions to the album's songwriting, having written some of the music and most of the lyrics.
 Kerslake claims to have also had a hand in the writing of the album, even performing lead vocals on some of the original demo recordings. "'Flying High Again' was one of my ideas, 'Over the Mountain' was another.
 The basic (demo) tracks were just Bob's words, my vocals—though some of the words I wrote—and Randy's playing.
 It was unreal.
 And then we got Don Airey to come in and do the keyboards", he stated in 2009.
 Kerslake says he used a piano in the studio to write many of the songs with guitarist Randy Rhoads.
 Daisley and Kerslake were not given credit for their performance or songwriting contributions, a situation which resulted in a later lawsuit.